Protein functions as an important building block in the body. Muscles, connective tissue, and skin are all composed of proteins.

 One ounce of shelled sunflower seeds has a protein content of 5.5 grams, 165 calories, and 50% of the RDI of vitamin E.

 Beans, like lentils, are the edible seeds of a class of plants called legumes.
 Popular beans include black beans, kidney beans, and chickpeas, otherwise known as garbanzo beans.
-Beans are high in protein, fiber, and full of other beneficial nutrients.
+Beans are high in protein, and fiber, and are full of other beneficial nutrients.

 Chickpeas have a protein content of 15 grams per cup along with 263 calories and 13 grams of fiber.

 Protein is essential for optimal health.
-Not only is protein more filling than carbohydrates or fats, it can also boost your metabolism, play a key role in weight loss and reduce risk factors related to the development of heart disease.
+Not only is protein more filling than carbohydrates or fats, but it can also boost your metabolism, play a key role in weight loss and reduce risk factors related to the development of heart disease.

 There are many plant-based high protein foods that are good options to include in your diet, especially if you are vegetarian or vegan.

-Choose high protein snacks like nuts, seeds, or protein bars to keep you full between meals.
+Choose high-protein snacks like nuts, seeds, or protein bars to keep you full between meals.
 Try to include a variety of protein sources in your diet each day.